hemanth45-gudi/AI-Powered-Smart-House-Recommendation-System/README.md

 ## ⚠️ Limitations

-* Performance depends on available data
+* Performance depends on available user data
 * Cold-start problem for new users
-* Recommendation quality improves with user interactions
+* Recommendation quality improves with more interactions

 ---